Net Income (Loss) from the Operation of a Business, Profession or Farm

 Generally, business debt forgiven pursuant to an obligation to provide payment is taxable business income.
 Refer to

-Pennsylvania Personal Income Tax Guide, Chapter 24, Cancellation of Debt.
+PA Personal Income Tax Guide - Cancellation of Debt.
 Also, refer to Pennsylvania Personal Income Tax Bulletins

 2009-05 on the